-Annuity vs. Traditional IRA
+Annuity vs. IRA

 Annuities and traditional individual retirement accounts (IRAs) are both retirement savings tools that allow for tax-deferred growth.
 However, annuities are financial contracts that can provide guaranteed income, while IRAs are investment vehicles that can hold various types of assets.